JustWaveThings/todo_project/README.md

 ### My Initial Planning Thoughts

 - Nothing crazy fancy, UI or in functionality.
-Going to *try* for an MVP.
+Going to make an MVP.
 - Keep working towards goal of modular, reusuable code that for the most part is SOLID - with the main focus on Single Responsibility (S) and Loose Coupling (D)
-- Implement a pub/sub architecture design / design pattern in this project
+- ~~Implement a pub/sub architecture design / design pattern in this project~~ MVC instead
 - Build with Webpack
 - First time working with local storage - review docs
 - Review modal examples -- apply to project